 We offer a comprehensive commercial waste and commercial recyclate collection service throughout the area.

 We have a range of collection containers and collection patterns available.
-Our Commercial Waste service officers can assist you in identifying the most cost effective and environmentally sound collection service to suit the individual requirements of your business.
+Our zero waste service officers can assist you in identifying the most cost effective and environmentally sound collection service to suit the individual requirements of your business.
 And, with the cost of collecting recyclable materials considerably less than the cost of collecting waste for sending to landfill, it makes commercial sense to maximise the recycling opportunities which arise from your business.

 Commercial waste charges are reviewed annually and set by Council and apply from 1 April to 31 March each year.

-What are your legal responsibilities and what is duty of care?
+Your legal responsibilities and duty of care

 Duty of care applies to anyone who runs a business and produces, stores, transports, recycles or disposes of waste.
 Whatever the type of waste, whether it is cardboard boxes, plastic packaging or lunchtime leftovers, safe disposal is your responsibility.